ronaldyuwandika/docker-cheat-sheet/README.md

 That's it, you have a running Docker container.

 If you are a complete Docker newbie, you should probably follow the [series of tutorials](https://docs.docker.com/engine/getstarted/) now.

+### Windows

+* Double-click Docker Desktop Installer.exe to run the installer.
+Download it Here [Docker for Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows/).
+* When prompted, ensure the Enable Hyper-V Windows Features option is selected on the Configuration page.
+* Follow the instructions on the installation wizard to authorize the installer and proceed with the install.
+* When the installation is successful, click Close to complete the installation process.
+* If your admin account is different to your user account, you must add the user to the docker-users group.
+Run Computer Management as an administrator and navigate to  Local Users and Groups > Groups > docker-users.
+Right-click to add the user to the group.
+Log out and log back in for the changes to take effect.

 ### Check Version